FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 put yourself into the role of a user to understand what needs to be declared in order to describe the problem.
 Only then start to think about a theoretical domain that might help you to achieve a declarative level of abstraction for your task.
 Declarative programming means finding the right abstraction level that describes your problem.

+A talk covering this blog post was presented at the EuroPython 2017:

+{% youtube 3QtAlB3NZII 800 500 %}

 [SIMD]: https://en.wikipedia.org/wiki/SIMD
 [single-level of abstraction]: http://principles-wiki.net/principles:single_level_of_abstraction